-Pre-requisites: Students should not be taking or have taken STAT8002 Project or STAT8017 Data mining techniques or equivalent
+Note: Students should not be taking or have taken STAT8088 Statistical practicum

-Assessment: project proposal (15%); written report (50%) and oral presentation (35%)
+Assessment: project proposal (15%); written report (55%) and oral presentation (30%)

 STAT8300 Career development and communication workshop (Non-credit-bearing)

 The course is specially designed for students who wish to sharpen their communication and career preparation skills through a variety of activities including lectures, skill-based workshops, small group discussion and role plays.
 All of which aim to facilitate students in making informed career choices, provide practical training to enrich communication, presentation, time management and advanced interview skills, and to enhance students' overall competitiveness in the employment markets.